jxnblk/mdx-go/docs/src/typography.md

 # Typography

-This is a demonstration page for MDX typographic styles provided by the [`StyleProvider`](/StyleProvider) component.
+This is a demonstration page for MDX typographic styles.

 # Hamburger 1
 ## Hamburger 2